 Her other books include Stubborn Roots: Race, Culture, and Inequality in U.S. & South African Schools (2012) and Closing the Opportunity Gap: What America Must Do to Give Every Child an Even Chance (2013), co-edited with Dr. Kevin Welner — both published by Oxford University Press.
 Her other publications have appeared in various journals and book volumes.
 Her research has also been featured in the Peabody Award-winning documentary “Mind the Gap: Why Are Good Schools Failing Black Students” by journalist Nancy Solomon and has been featured on dozens of National Public Radio (NPR) shows across the United States.

 Dean Carter is an elected a member of the National Academy of Education; the Sociological Research Association; and a Fellow of the American Educational Research Association (AERA).
-She also serves on the Board of Trustees of the William T. Grant Foundation in New York; and SOAR for Youth (Support, Opportunities, and Rapport).
+She also serves on the Board of Trustees and chairs the Program Committee of the William T. Grant Foundation in New York; and is a board member of SOAR (Support, Opportunities, and Rapport) for Youth.